rohitkumar3848/Portfolio/readme.md

 You can use [Render](https://dashboard.render.com/) to deploy your site.
 Follow the instructions in their docs to do so.

-Since we have env variables, make sure to add them from the Netlify UI as well.
-[Link to Guide](https://docs.netlify.com/environment-variables/get-started/#site-environment-variables)
+Since we have env variables, make sure to add them from the Render UI as well.
+[Link to Guide](https://render.com/docs/free)

 ## Installation Guide 🧑‍💻